ogencoglu/causal_twitter_modeling_covid19/README.rst

 Main Idea
 ====================
-**Distinguishing events that correlate with public attention and sentiment change from events that cause public attention and sentiment change during COVID-19 pandemic**
+**Distinguishing events that "correlate" with public attention and sentiment change from events that "cause" public attention and sentiment change during COVID-19 pandemic**

 .. raw:: html